tonni59/QuickCart-Server-Side/README.md

-# QuickCart - Full Stack E-commerce Website
+# 📌 QuickCart – Full Stack E-Commerce Website

-## Project Overview
+## 🚀 Project Overview
 QuickCart is a full-stack e-commerce platform designed to provide a smooth online shopping experience.
 It features product browsing, cart management, secure checkout, and an admin dashboard for managing products and orders.

 ### 🔑Default Credentials